 For the mung bean filling, my parents swear no cooks or snackers cared for some detail such as if the ball of mung bean shakes inside or not.
 There’s more air inside when you make the filling smaller and it’s highly likely cooks did that to stretch their daily supply.

 How To Serve

-These were usually sold by vendors as an afternoon snack.
+These were usually sold by vendors as a snack.
 Locals rarely could afford more than one of these.
 They were maybe the size of a small orange–large enough to satisfy a dessert craving.

 It’s fun to flatten bánh cam into a disk before taking a bite, but I also like making them into little bite-sized poppers too.
 These are excellent served with coffee or tea.

 It took a lot of recipe tinkering with mom to get to this recipe.
 The adjustments were made to get a better crisp in the shell, and to develop a deeper brown color.
 The amounts of sugar are made so it’s not too sweet.

 Adjusting sugar for the filling is easy, but it may change the texture and color if you adjust too much for the outer dough.
 I tried the mung bean filling with vanilla too, but prefer it without.

 Before rolling and frying, the dough keeps in the fridge for a few days just fine.
 If you don’t eat too many of these at a time, it’s better to fry up fresh batches.
 After you fry these sesame balls, they do keep okay for a day or two.
 To reheat them, pop ’em in a toaster oven, or re-fry them in oil.

 I have also tried using boiled potato instead of flakes, and it didn’t turn out as well.
 It probably has to do with getting the water levels right, but there was much better success for me with potato flakes for some reason.
 There are some legit local vendors who make it with boiled potatoes and their bánh cam is excellent.

 - 0.75 oz rice flour